-- 3.7.1 A robot must have markings in order to be distinguished by the referee.
+3.7.1 A robot must have markings in order to be distinguished by the referee.
 Each robot must have a white plastic circle with a diameter of at least 4 cm mounted horizontally on top.
-This white circle will be used by the referee to write numbers on the robots using markers, therefore the white circles must be accessible and visible. - 3.7.2 Before the game, the referee will designate the numbers for each robot and will write them on the top white circle.
-Robots not carrying the top white circle are not eligible to play.
+This white circle will be used by the referee to write numbers on the robots using markers, therefore the white circles must be accessible and visible.